-Each semester the Registrar designates a pre-registration period during which students may predetermine their courses for the ensuing semester.
-This process requires consultation with the student's faculty mentor before the approved schedule is forwarded to the Office of the Registrar.
+Each semester a pre-registration period is designated in the Academic Calendar during which students may predetermine their courses for the ensuing semester.
+This process requires consultation with the student's faculty mentor before the approved schedule can be entered into the campus database, SonisWeb.
 Students complete the registration process during Registration Day at the beginning of each semester.
 Students registering after this date are charged a late-registration fee.
 Students are not officially enrolled until they: 1) have completed all requirements for admission, 2) have completed any testing that may be required for student placement, and 3) have paid all fees or made satisfactory arrangements with the Business Office for fee payment.